180254/Battleship44/README.md

 v1.1.0 (released 2016-08-22)
 + front: general improvements and refactoring
 + front: handle WinSocket onerror event
-+ front: info about number of players in current game
++ front: info about the number of players in the current game
-+ front: info about current winning ratio
++ front: info about the current winning ratio
-+ back/front: info about number of players on a server (STAT)
++ back/front: info about the number of players on a the server (STAT)
 + back: add on error controller
-+ back: possible to customize WebSocket conf&policy by .properties file
++ back: possibility to customize WebSocket conf&policy using the .properties file

 v1.2.0 (released 2016-08-31)
 + front: general improvements and refactoring
-+ front: i18n: strings configurable by json files
++ front: i18n: strings configurable with json files
 + front: i18n: polish lang support
-+ front: i18n: possible to change lang without reloading page
++ front: i18n: possibility to change lang without reloading the page
-+ front: pointer cursor on all flag, and cross-hair on shoot grid
++ front: pointer cursor on flags, and cross-hair on the shooting grid

 v1.3.0 (released 2016-10-05)
 + front: re-written & refactored js to TypeScript2